Tihar full detail information

 Story behind Deusi

-After his success his heart began to fall into pride, thought he is the greatest.
-He thought there is no one greather than him and believed worship of gods to be an insult to him.
-Now he began to think he deserved to be the ruler of heaven and no other deservs to be king of heaven except himself.
-King Bali’s pride took him to invaded heaven and conquered it as other demons did in the past.
+After his success, his heart began to fall into pride, thought he was the greatest.
+He thought there was no one greater than him and believed the worship of gods to be an insult to him.
+Now he began to think he deserved to be the ruler of heaven and no other deserves to be king of heaven except himself.
+King Bali’s pride took him to invade heaven and conquer it as other demons did in the past.
 He became the king of Heaven and thought to perform Ashwamedha Yagya to show his power to the world.
 Ashwamedha Yagya is done to ensure his lasting dominion.
-He had control over the three worlds Heaven, Earth and Underworld (Patal).
+He had control over the three worlds Heaven, Earth, and the Underworld (Patal).

 He was performing Ashwamedha Yagya, Guru Shukracharya had told King Bali not to stand up and go elsewhere before completing the ritual.
 During Yagya, a monk came to the ritual site and began to beg.
 King Bali was full of pride.
-He thought a monk skhould not be kept waiting by a great charitable person like him.
-He disobeyed Guru Shukracharya and stood up inbetween Ashwamedha Yagya.
+He thought a monk should not be kept waiting by a great charitable person like him.
+He disobeyed Guru Shukracharya and stood up in between Ashwamedha Yagya.
 He told the monk to ask anything he wished to have and the monk asked for only three steps of land.
 King Bali was surprised to hear this and laughed and reminded the monk about his position.
-He told he has conquered the three worlds and he is the Lord of Heaven, Earth and Underworld (Patal).
-King suggested the monk to ask for a valuable thing but the monk refused.
-The monk refused to ask other valuable wish and said if he could give then three steps of land would be more than enough.
+He said he has conquered the three worlds and he is the Lord of Heaven, Earth, and Underworld (Patal).
+King suggested the monk ask for a valuable thing but the monk refused.
+The monk refused to ask for other valuable wish and said if he could give then three steps of land would be more than enough.

-Lord Vishnu was pleased by the king Bali’s devotion and sent him to rule the Underworld but the lord understood King’s love for earth.
+Lord Vishnu was pleased by King Bali’s devotion and sent him to rule the Underworld but the lord understood the King’s love for earth.
 Because of the King’s love towards earth Lord Vishnu allowed him to come back every year to rule the earth for 5 days.
-During the Tihar festival people gather in groups and go door to door, announcing the arrival of King Bali saying “Hami tesai ayaenau Bali raja le pathako”.
+During the Tihar festival, people gather in groups and go door to door, announcing the arrival of King Bali saying “Hami tesai ayaenau Bali raja le pathako”.

 Tihar and Rani Pokhari (pond) Temple